 - Loss of earnings both present and future

 The final sum may be significant depending on the level of injury suffered and the level of care and medical treatment required.
-If your earning capacity has been affected as a result of your injuries, the amount of compensation payable will also depend on how much money you were earning at the time of the accident, and how much money you are able to earn after the accident
+If your earning capacity has been affected as a result of your injuries, the amount of compensation payable will also depend on how much money you were earning at the time of the accident, and how much money you are able to earn after the accident.
+Talk with one of our Brisbane accident lawyers for free initial advice.

 How will my claim be calculated?